Pressured at home, Ethiopia PM picks up Nobel Peace Prize

 Abiy's reforms and visions lifted hopes far beyond his country's borders, but the "Abiymania" hype has faded somewhat and he is now facing major challenges.
 His vow to hold the first "free, fair and democratic" elections since 2005 in May could be threatened by ethnic violence.

-The regime of Isaias Afwerki, the only president Eritrea has ever known, has given no sign of any kind of political opening.
+The regime of Isaias Afwerki, the only president Eritrea has ever known since independence, has given no sign of any kind of political opening.
 The land border between the two nations is once again closed, and the question of border demarcations remains unresolved.

 Faced with these challenges, Abiy has considerably shortened the traditional Nobel program: he will only stay in Oslo for a day and a half, compared to more than three days for most laureates.
 And perhaps more importantly, the former officer and ex-intelligence chief has chosen to forego any events where the media could ask him questions.

-The traditional press conference held by the laureate on the eve of the ceremony has been stricken from the program, as has the press conference after a meeting with Norwegian Prime Minister Erna Solberg.
+The traditional press conference held by the laureate on the eve of the ceremony has been stricken from the program, and instead of fielding questions after meeting with Norway's prime minister Abiy will merely make a statement.
 Also gone are individual interviews with the media, and a question-and-answer session with youngsters under the aegis of Save The Children.

 The head of the Nobel Institute, Olav Njolstad, called the decision "highly problematic".
 "It's linked to the situation in his country and his personality: he's religious (Pentecostal) and does not want to put himself in the spotlight," Njolstad told AFP.